 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 29 through 60 of this report.
+The notes to the financial statements are located following the basic financial statements section of this report.